watson-developer-cloud/assistant-toolkit/integrations/extensions/starter-kits/google-custom-search/README.md

 - Use either method listed in [Configuring Your Actions Skill to use an Extension](https://github.com/watson-developer-cloud/assistant-toolkit/blob/master/integrations/extensions/README.md#configuring-your-actions-skill-to-use-an-extension) to configure the actions you uploaded to invoke the custom extension you built.
    - In the "Search" action that is included in both the basic and advanced versions, use the following configuration on the step that uses the extension:
       - Click on "Edit extension" at the bottom of the step
-      - Select "Custom Search" or "Custom Search Site Restricted" as the endpoint at this step.
-Unless the search covers more than 10 different web sites (which can include an unlimited number of pages on each site), we would recommend using "Custom Search Site Restricted" since it doesn't have a limit on the number of queries you can run per day.
-If you are trying to search many different sites, then you need to use "Custom Search" instead.
+      - Select *Custom Search* or *Custom Search Site Restricted* as the endpoint at this step.
+See the "Background" section of this document for information about the difference between the two.
       - Set the `query` parameter to the `query_text` session variable.
       - Set the `cx` parameter to the `cx` session variable.
       - Set the `num` parameter to the `num_of_results` session variable (which is set to 3 in the Actions JSON file).